Beijing insists that its army of researchers are making steady headway towards the year-end rollout of indigenous vaccines against Covid-19.

 This comes after overseas skeptics scorned state media vaccine propaganda, as well as a reality check by leading medical pundits such as Zhong Nanshan on the advent of Chinese vaccines and imminent mass inoculation.

-Beijing is seeking to rebut claims that it has fast-tracked due procedures and even cut corners for the four home-made vaccines – one adenovirus vector vaccine and three attenuated vaccines – now in final human trials.
+Beijing is seeking to rebut claims that it has fast-tracked due procedures and even cut corners for the four home-made vaccines – one adenovirus vector vaccine and three attenuated and inactivated vaccines – now in final human trials.

 Of the world’s eight candidates nearing the end of human trials, half of them are developed with Chinese talent and ingenuity, according to the Covid-19 development information updated by the World Health Organization.

-Chinese officials feel compelled to respond to intensifying doubts, nonetheless, especially after Moscow, having skipped vital safety trials, launched the first vaccine in August.
+Chinese officials feel compelled to respond to intensifying doubts, nonetheless, especially after Moscow, having reportedly skipped vital safety trials, launched the first vaccine in August.
 Worst still, China critics in the United States such as Steve Bannon are alleging that Beijing is “habitually” holding back details of vaccine trials.

 Zhong, China’s top pulmonologist, told a vaccine seminar last week that mass vaccination could not happen soon and that people should ditch unrealistic expectations because the coronavirus was among the least-studied pathogens as it emerged only nine months ago.

 Chinese state media has thus been told to spread more details about the development and trials of these vaccines.
 President Xi Jinping recommitted to donating and sharing upcoming vaccines as “global public goods” with the developing world, when addressing last week’s virtual United Nations General Assembly.